Fujifilm X-Pro2 vs Leica M Typ 240

 It is notable that the X-Pro2 has a microphone port, which is missing on the M Typ 240.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Studio photographers will appreciate that the Fujifilm X-Pro2 (unlike the M Typ 240) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X-Pro2 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the M Typ 240 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M Typ 240 was succeeded by the Leica M Typ 262.
+Both the X-Pro2 and the M Typ 240 have been discontinued, but can regularly be found used on ebay.
+The M Typ 240 was replaced by the Leica M Typ 262, while the X-Pro2 was followed by the Fujifilm X-Pro3.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-Pro2 and the Leica M Typ 240?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better video: Provides higher movie framerates (1080/60p versus 1080/25p).

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - Better sound: Can connect to an external microphone for higher quality sound recording.